jvanheld/LCG_BEII/README.md

 # Analyzing transcriptional regulation with NGS (UNAM LCG BE-II)

-Course taught by Jacques van Helden to 2nd year students of the Licenciatura en Ciencias Genomicas de la Universidad Nacional Autonoma de Mexico
+This site contains the support for the courses  taught by Jacques van Helden to 2nd year students of the Licenciatura en Ciencias Genomicas de la Universidad Nacional Autonoma de Mexico, in the module  **"Bioinformatica & Estadistica II"**.

 [View the Project on GitHub [jvanheld/LCG\_Bioinfo-II]{.small}](https://github.com/jvanheld/LCG_Bioinfo-II)